 In general, FHA programs:

-- Have requirements and guidelines set by Federal Housing Administration, a subsidiary of HUD.
+- Have requirements and guidelines set by the Federal Housing Administration, a subsidiary of HUD.

 - Loans are made by HUD-approved lenders, not every bank or credit union or bank participates.